PowerFeather/powerfeather-docs/docs/guides/get_started.md

 ```
 ![Download example](assets/download_example.png)

-If you have a battery, detach the USB-C cable first.
-Attach your battery, only then reconnect the USB-C cable.
+[Connect the battery](../hardware/esp32s3.md#battery-polarity) first if you have one, before connecting PowerFeather to the host computer.
-Go into the `supply_and_battery_info` directory where the example project was downloaded to.
-Then build and flash the project.
+Once connected `cd` into the just downloaded *supply_and_battery_info* directory, then build and flash the example using the commands:

 ```bash
 idf.py set-target esp32s3